Lilli Gruber: Member of European Parliament

 In the European Parliament elections of 2004 she ran as an independent candidate for the European Parliament under the centre-left Olive Tree ticket; her candidacy was proposed, together with Michele Santoro, after she was pushed out of Silvio Berlusconi-controlled RAI.
 She topped the Olive Tree votes in two electoral regions, and beat Berlusconi himself in the Central region vote.
 After election, she joined the Socialist Group.
 Gruber served in the Committee on Civil Liberties, Justice and Home Affairs, and as an alternate on the Committee on Foreign Affairs and Chair of the Delegation for relations with the Gulf States, including Yemen.
 She resigned from her position in September 2008, months before the natural completion of her mandate, to return to her previous journalism career.

 Back into national TV

-After her resignation from European Parliament, in 2008 Gruber accepted an offer from private TV channel La7, where she took charge of the long-running political talk show Otto e mezzo.
+After her resignation from European Parliament, in 2008 Gruber accepted an offer from private TV channel La7, where she took charge of the long-running political talk show Otto e mezzo (it).